tpai/how-cookie-flags-work/README.md

 1. Set cookie at `http://local.host:3333/`.
 1. Visit `http://sub.local.host:3333/form`.
-1. Overwrite cookie and submit form to server and response success is `true`.
+1. Overwrite cookie and submit form to server and respond success is `true`.

 Use the following flags to defend: